CoffeeCodeAndCreatine/developer_set_up/README.md

 cd fonts
 ./install
 ```
 This will install all the fonts into your system.
 From here, all you have to do is pick a font in iterm.
-This can be done by opinion the preferences (command + ,), going to profile, and then text.
+This can be done by opening the preferences (command + ,), going to profile, and then text.
 I typically use `Meslo LG S for Powerline`.

 #### Step 5.4: Colors